 This place witnesses the rich, vibrant diversity of life in Victorian industrial towns.
 The phrase “cheek-by-jowl” doesn’t begin to express it.
 Ruth Harman & John Minnis, Pevnser Architectural Guides: Sheffield (Yale University Press 2004), pp 98-100, contains a description of Leah’s Yard, pointing out that the eighteen workshops in Leah’s Yard were occupied by a dram-flask manufacturer, hollow-ware and silver buffers, a palette-knife hafter, a steel-fork manufacturer, a silver-ferrule maker, brass and german-silver turners, an electroplate manufacturer and a cutler.
 This is how it looked at the end of the twentieth century: Leah’s Yard Sheffield: 10 photos looking back at famous city centre site at heart of major development | The Star.

-Leah’s Yard stood empty and gradually decaying for a couple of decades now.
+Leah’s Yard stood empty and gradually decaying for a couple of decades.
 It’s listed Grade II* and has figured on the English Heritage Buildings at Risk register.
-From the street it has looked not so much tired as exhausted.
+From the street it looked not so much tired as exhausted.
 Various schemes for sympathetic regeneration of this precious survival came to very little.

-Planning permission to demolish the entire street, and much else, to build a new retail quarter has been replaced by a redevelopment scheme which is due for completion in the summer of 2024.
+Planning permission to demolish the entire street, and much else, to build a new retail quarter was replaced by a redevelopment scheme which was completed in the summer of 2024.

 Update: This well-written article in the online Sheffield Tribune puts the redevelopment of Leah’s Yard in context as the surrounding improvement scheme comes to fruition: Can Heart of the City bring life back to Sheffield city centre? (sheffieldtribune.co.uk).